mengmwang/mengmwang.github.io/_pages/about.md

 Welcome to my page!

-My name is Mengmeng Wang (Chinese as 王萌萌).
+My name is Mengmeng Wang.
 I am currently working as a Data Scientist at Orygen and Centre for Youth Mental Health at the University of Melbourne.

 As part of my daily work,
 - I conduct data cleaning, statistical modelling, analysis and visualisation using Python and R programming languages;
 - I work with different types of data such as survey data and administrative healthcare records;
 - I develop/apply machine learning and natural language processing methods for health outcome prediction.

-I received my PhD degree in biomedical engineering from the University of Melbourne, working on statistical signal processing methods used in functional near-infrared spectroscopy.
+I received my PhD degree in biomedical engineering from the University of Melbourne.
+My thesis is on statistical signal processing methods used in functional near-infrared spectroscopy.

-Previously, I have experience in neuroimaging and signal processing, image processing, telecommunications engineering and various projects across electrical engineering, biomedical engineering and computer science.
+Previously, I worked in neuroimaging and signal processing, image processing, telecommunications engineering and various projects across electrical engineering, biomedical engineering and computer science.

-I’m passionate about data science and machine learning applications.
+I’m passionate about data science, machine learning and large language model applications.
 I enjoy solving challenging problems in statistical data modelling, big data analytics and machine learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.